-One of the reasons The Home Store decided to partner with Tesla Solar is the attractive look of its solar panels.
+Today’s solar panels are quite attractive.
 As you can see in the photo of our sales center’s two-story model home, the solar panels sit low to the roof in a sleek, modern appearance that enhances the curb appeal for savvy, energy conscious buyers.

 The Advantages of One-Story vs Two-Story Homes